Teaching With Heart: Poetry that Speaks to the Courage to Teach

 Andy Wood has taught and coached at the high school level since moving to the United States from England in 2005, and served for three years as the program director of Project Coach, building capacity in urban youth through coaching and leadership opportunities.
 He currently teaches social studies at Northampton High School in Massachusetts and is the varsity boys’ soccer coach.

-Jane Zalkin retired last year, after almost forty years of teaching four- and five-yearold children in neighborhoods with residents of very low socioeconomic status outside of Charleston, South Carolina.
+Jane Zalkin recently retired, after almost thirty-five years of teaching four- and five-year-old children in neighborhoods with residents of very low socioeconomic status outside of Charleston, South Carolina.
 She was teaching the children and even grandchildren of her first students by the time she retired.